Eastern Shores (North Miami Beach)

 Eastern Shores is a neighborhood within the city of North Miami Beach in Miami-Dade County, Florida, United States.
 It is located about 12 mi north of Miami, just south of the city of Aventura.
 The sole ZIP code for the neighborhood is 33160.
-It's entrance is close in front of Oleta River State Park.
+Its entrance is close in front of Oleta River State Park.

 Geography

 It is located on a peninsula located in the city of North Miami Beach.
 Eastern Shores is made up of 9 named streets: